 Buy a drone, hit the record button, get it up in the sky.

-Unfortunately, aerial photography and videography is a lot more difficult than it seems.
-A lot of practice is required to hone your piloting abilities as well as to familiarise yourself with your aircraft.
+Unfortunately, aerial photography and videography are a lot more complicated than it seems.
+A lot of practice is required to hone your piloting abilities and to familiarise yourself with your aircraft.

-Now thanks to the ever evolving technology surrounding the consumer drone industry, high quality professional standard UAVs are now cheaper then ever.
-That’s not to say they are cheap… just cheaper and more feature rich than they used to be.
+Now thanks to the ever-evolving technology surrounding the consumer drone industry, high quality professional standard UAVs are far cheaper than ever.
+That's not to say they're cheap… just less expensive and more feature-rich than they used to be.

 BUT.
-How where do we start?
-What’s the best process for leaning to fly a drone?
+Where do we start?
+What's the best process of learning to fly a drone?

-With these questions in mind, we’ve reached out to a number of industry professionals who were willing to give us some insights and reveal their number one drone photography tips for beginners.
+With this question in mind, we've reached out to several industry professionals who were willing to give us some insights and reveal their number one drone photography tips for beginners.

 Drone Photography Tip #1

 Learn how to fly the drone first, practice small precise moves and gain an understanding on how they move as a result to the inputs you give on the controller.

 Then learn about the camera, after all it is a camera in the sky for most kind of work, you don’t buy a $100,000 camera and suddenly you are a Director Of Photography.

 Same with drone filming, you are not a professional just because you can put the drone in the air.
 Understand your equipment and take small jobs that you can handle and work up to bigger ones as your experience grows.